 The backlight is completely flicker-free, even at low brightness levels, which is great.
 There's an optional black frame insertion feature, known as Blur Reduction, and it's available even at low refresh rates, such as when gaming on a console.

 The Zowie XL2411P has an excellent native refresh rate, but it doesn't support any of the variable refresh rate technologies, like AMD's FreeSync.
+If you want a monitor with VRR support, check out the Acer Nitro XF243Y.

 The Zowie XL2411P has outstanding low input lag, even at 60Hz.
 For the lowest lag possible, it's recommended to enable the Instant Mode setting from the 'Picture' menu.